-Have you ever wondered why some people seem to always get new customers and how they keep those same customers year after year?
-It’s really not as complicated as you may think.
+Have you ever wondered why some people always seem to get new customers and how they keep those same customers year after year?
+It’s not as complicated as you may think.
 The secret is good old common courtesy!
-Showing respect and genuine good will towards your customers goes a long way to assuring they will remain your loyal customers.
+Showing respect and goodwill towards your customers goes a long way to ensure they will remain loyal.

-The lesson here is to take extra care with the little guy, because you never know how powerful their word-of-mouth advertising can be for your business.
-Potential customers can Google your business and read customer reviews, but the reality is that the recommendation from a trusted source carries the most weight.
+The lesson here is to take extra care with every customer and prospect interaction because you never know how powerful their word-of-mouth advertising can be for your business.
+Potential customers will Google your company and read customer reviews, but the reality is that a recommendation from a trusted source carries the most weight.